San Pedro (Chile volcano): Geography and geomorphology

 San Pedro is located in northern Chile, in the Ollagüe commune, El Loa Province, Antofagasta Region; the border to Bolivia is 35 km away.
 The whole region is remote and thinly populated; towns in the area include Ascotán, Cupo, Inacaliri and Paniri; and the San Pedro railway station lies southwest of the volcano.
 Tracks left by sulfur miners lead up to San Pedro's summit, and roads run around the volcano; Chile Route 21 passes around the northern, northwestern and western flanks of the volcano.

 San Pedro is part of the 600 km long Central Volcanic Zone, one of the two belts of volcanoes in Chile, which contains a total of about 44 active volcanoes plus silicic caldera and ignimbrite systems and monogenetic volcanoes.
-Many of these volcanoes are of Pliocene-Pleistocene age and approach heights of about 7000 m above sea level at Llullaillaco and Ojos del Salado; such sizes of the volcanoes occur because the edifices rise from a relatively high basement.
+Many of these volcanoes are of Pliocene to Pleistocene age and approach heights of about 7000 m above sea level at Llullaillaco and Ojos del Salado; such sizes of the volcanoes occur because the edifices rise from a relatively high basement.
 Volcanism in this region is relatively poorly studied and there is not much present-day activity; with the exception of Láscar, most present-day manifestations are limited to fumarolic activity.

 San Pedro is one of the highest volcanoes in the world and is visible as far as 85 km away in Calama.
 Its height has been variously given as 6145 m, 6142 m or 6163 m.
 It is a composite volcano, which forms a twin volcano with San Pablo 6 km farther east.
 Between the two lies the so-called "Central Crater" at an elevation of 5250 m.
 San Pedro itself is formed from the easterly "Old Cone" whose most prominent expression is the eastern summit, and the westerly "Young Cone" which is only about 100 m lower.
 The "Young Cone" has two craters, the eastern of which is the younger one.
 Lava flows emerge from a breach in this crater and have filled an older 1.2 km wide older crater.
 Hydrothermally altered rocks and sulfur deposits are found on San Pedro's summit and were mined into the 1930s.

 A number of lava flows of volumes between 0.1–1.7 km3 make up part of the edifice.
 The upper part of the Younger Cone is covered with such lava flows, which have steep fronts and are up to 100 m thick.
 Downslope the lava flows are found mainly over the northwestern flank where they radiate away from San Pedro's crater.
 The total volume of the volcano is estimated to be 56 km3.